Return to top

 Severe Acid Reflux (or GERD)

-If your child is exhibiting symptoms of GERD, or severe acid reflux, they may recommend switching to a different formula.
+If your child is exhibiting symptoms of GERD, or severe acid reflux, your doctor may recommend switching to a different formula.
 This is because many formula brands are made with cow’s milk, and cow milk proteins are known to aggravate reflux in some children (source).

-Some doctors may also recommend starting antacid medication (source).
+Some doctors may also recommend starting antacid medication (source) or running additional tests.
 In rare and extreme cases, your doctor may recommend that your child see a gastroenterologist for treatment or surgery.

 Note: Never start or switch formulas without speaking to your child’s doctor first.
 If you are concerned that your child has GERD, see your doctor first for diagnosis, a treatment protocol, and formula recommendations.